Benefit specialists help older adults and people with disabilities

-and access benefits such as Medicare, Medicaid, Social Security,
+with questions and problems related to benefits such as Medicare,

 Elder benefit specialists serve people age 60 or older.